atharshlakshmi/clean-talk/README.md

 docker build -t cleantalk .
 docker run -p 8000:8000 -p 8501:8501 cleantalk
 ```

+**Note:** The Dockerfile needs to be created or populated with proper configuration to run the application containerized.

+## Testing

+A test suite structure exists in the `tests/` folder for unit and integration tests.
+Currently, the suite is empty and ready for test implementation.

+To add tests, create test files in the `tests/` folder following pytest conventions.

 ## Remarks
 Project done by Atharshlakshmi Vijayakumar